 Note: there are also Office 365 F1 and Microsoft 365 F1 plans for frontline workers available.
 As these users don’t present most of an enterprise organization, I will not cover these licensing plans.
-More information can be found here.
+(Additional information on Microsoft licensing costs.

 Office 365 Licensing Overview